 Statistics: 13 miles, ascent 1381 feet, descent 1590 feet.

-Leaving the Warren Farm Barn, we climbed for about a mile to reach the NDW.
-As we were doing so, the view behind us of Warren Farm revealed it as an island in a sea of cultivated farmland.
+Leaving the Warren Farm Barn, we climbed for about a mile to reach the NDW on our way into what was forecast to be a very hot day.
+The view of Warren Farm behind us revealed the farm as an island in a sea of cultivated farmland.

 Soon, the North Downs Way cut through the lush King’s Wood.